Nenkai/fftivc.utility.modloader/README.md

 ## Building

 You may need to remove the `dstorage.dll` files in `runtimes` folders after compiling, otherwise could cause conflicts with the game's dstorage.dll

+## Contributions

+Contributions are appreciated.
+The code base should be relatively modular in terms of adding support for new hardcoded tables.

+Any edits made to the game's code that may enable further moddability for mods in general are well appreciated.
+If this code targets the engine rather than the logic, consider contributing it to [FaithFramework](https://github.com/Nenkai/FaithFramework) instead.